-Success tips when doing business in Canada
+Success tips when doing business in Canada in 2021

 - International entrepreneurs should always keep in mind that, while Canadians may look like Americans and speak like Americans, there are many substantial differences between the two countries;

 - Canadians prefer morning meetings with conservative dress code;

 - Business cards should have both English and French translations;

 - French speaking entrepreneurs will benefit greatly from doing business in Quebec where French language is most widely spoken and partially in Nova Scotia;

 - Maintaining eye contact is important and lack of it speaks of disinterest and is frowned upon.

 - Women are equal to men in the business world of Canada, as they occupy high positions in both public and private entities;

 - White lilies are not suitable as a gift, because in Canada they are associated with funerals;